fmhy/edit/Beginners-Guide.md

 ***
 ### FAQ ❓

-==- How do I tell if a site or download is safe?
+> How do I tell if a site or download is safe?
 Any tips?
 Check out [Booty Guard](https://rentry.org/bootyguard) our basic safety guide.
 Still feel unsure?
 Reach out to us via [Divolt](https://redd.it/uto5vw).
-!!!
-**In the end trust your gut & intuition, also make sure you've looked at sites/software we've listed as unsafe:** [here](https://www.reddit.com/r/FREEMEDIAHECKYEAH/comments/10bh0h9/unsafe_sites_software_thread)
+!!!note **In the end trust your gut & intuition, also make sure you've looked at sites/software we've listed as unsafe:** [here](https://www.reddit.com/r/FREEMEDIAHECKYEAH/comments/10bh0h9/unsafe_sites_software_thread)
-!!!
-==-

-==- I don't know what seeding means or *insert other term*.
+> I don't know what seeding means or *insert other term*.
 Please explain You will find almost all terms related to piracy & more on [The Piracy Glossary](https://rentry.org/the-piracy-glossary).
 Didn't find it and still confused?
 Reach out to us via [Divolt](https://redd.it/uto5vw).
-==-

-==- How do I download Photoshop/Adobe Products for free??
+> How do I download Photoshop/Adobe Products for free??
-You can download pre-cracked Adobe products from [M0nkrus](http://w14.monkrus.ws/) | [How to download from M0nkrus](https://rentry.co/adobesoftware) or Patch it yourself following these guides [here](https://www.reddit.com/r/GenP/wiki/index/) & for MacOS go [here](#macos)
+You can download pre-cracked Adobe products from [M0nkrus](http://w14.monkrus.ws/).
+If you need a guide follow [this,](https://rentry.co/adobesoftware) or Patch it yourself  [here](https://www.reddit.com/r/GenP/wiki/index/) & for MacOS  [here](#macos)

-!!!info
-M0nkrus is a well trusted and reputable source for adobe software in the piracy community.
+!!!info M0nkrus is a well trusted and reputable source for adobe software in the piracy community.
-!!!
-==-

-==- How do I download Windows / activate Windows & Office ?
+>  How do I download Windows / activate Windows & Office ?
-For Windows check out this [section](#pirate-windows)<br>
-For Office check these [guides](https://github.com/fmhy/FMHYedit/blob/main/base64.md#microsoft-office-dl-guides) ==-
+For Windows check out this [section](#pirate-windows) For Office check these [guides](https://github.com/fmhy/FMHYedit/blob/main/base64.md#microsoft-office-dl-guides)

-==- Where do I find *insert game title / movie title* ?
+> Where do I find *insert game title / movie title* ?
 For movies check out [this](https://whereyouwatch.com) and for new movies it's a good idea to keep an eye on [r/MovieLeaks](https://reddit.com/r/movieleaks).
 For sites to stream from check out this [section](#streaming).

-!!!info
-Pirated releases generally happen after a movie is digitally released or released via Blu-Ray / DVD, which can take 3 months+ after initially playing in theaters.
+!!!info Pirated releases generally happen after a movie is digitally released or released via Blu-Ray / DVD, which can take 3 months+ after initially playing in
-!!!

 For games use [Rezi](https://rezi.one) or any site listed [here](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/games/#wiki_.25BA_download_games) and for newly released games check [r/CrackWatch](https://reddit.com/r/crackwatch).
-!!!warning
-Please avoid downloading games from The Pirate Bay or any site listed: [here](https://www.reddit.com/r/FREEMEDIAHECKYEAH/comments/10bh0h9/unsafe_sites_software_thread)
+!!!warning Please avoid downloading games from The Pirate Bay or any site listed: [here](https://www.reddit.com/r/FREEMEDIAHECKYEAH/comments/10bh0h9/unsafe_sites_software_thread)
-==-

-==- How do I unlock *insert random game title* DLCs ??
+> How do I unlock *insert random game title* DLCs ??
 Use the tools listed [here](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/games/#wiki_.25B7_dlc_unlockers) to unlock DLCs.
-==-

-==- How do I get Canva Pro?
+> How do I get Canva Pro?
 Where can I get invite links?
 You may find Canva Pro invites [here](https://blooem.pages.dev/wiki/canvapro/).

-!!!info
-If the links no longer work, don't be afraid to contact the author of the site linked above.
+!!!info If the links no longer work, don't be afraid to contact the author of the site linked above.
-!!!
-==-

-==- Should I install & use *insert random anti-virus software* instead of using Windows Defender?
+> Should I install & use *insert random anti-virus software* instead of using Windows Defender?
 No. Don't do that, because Windows Defender is more than enough.
 You really won't need another anti-virus, but if you're set on installing a secondary AV the one worth installing is **Malwarebytes**.
 Please read the note [here](#anti-virus).

-!!!warning
-Stay away from Avast, Norton and McAfee, these are "bloatware" and generally not safe software.
+!!!warning Stay away from Avast, Norton and McAfee, these are "bloatware" and generally not safe software.
-!!!
-==-

-==- How do I bypass a paywalled article?
+> How do I bypass a paywalled article?
 Use [this](https://bitbucket.org/magnolia1234/bypass-paywalls-firefox-clean/src/master/) / [2](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean) to read the article easily.
-==-

-==- How do I download image from *insert stock site*?
+> How do I download image from *insert stock site*?
 You can use [this](https://downloader.la/) if this doesn't work you can find similar stock image downloaders [here](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/storage/#wiki_stock_photo_sites).
 ***
-==-

 ### Pirate Windows 🖥